 A Branch of the Charleston County Library System

 Free library cards are available to all Charleston County residents.
 Residents of other counties can obtain a card for $40 annually.
 Cardholders also have access to downloadable materials including e-books, audiobooks, magazines, music and more and can request more than 250,000 additional titles from other Charleston County Library branches.
-The branch circulated more than 25,919 materials in FY 2017 and provides its visitors with four internet-connected computers and free Wi-Fi.
+The branch circulates more than 25,000 materials in each year and provides its visitors with public computers, copy services and free Wi-Fi.
 The branch also hosts hundreds of educational and entertaining programs throughout the year.